-- Attend lectures, classes, workshops, events, conferences: There’s no shortage of events in the world where people gather together to learn more about topics that interest them, whether it’s for personal growth or to sharpen their professional skills.
+2. Attend lectures, classes, workshops, events, conferences: There’s no shortage of events in the world where people gather together to learn more about topics that interest them, whether it’s for personal growth or to sharpen their professional skills.
 The structured format of these events can make learning more effective and also offers opportunities for interaction with like-minded people.

-- Seek wisdom from others: The wisdom that we can gain from other people’s experiences can be an invaluable source of learning.
+4. Seek wisdom from others: The wisdom that we can gain from other people’s experiences can be an invaluable source of learning.
 If we can find mentors or people who have already succeeded in doing what we dream about, seeking their advice can helps us make leaps of progress.
 They can teach us strategies and tactics that can help us avoid making common mistakes and get ahead of the game.

 All my best on your journey,

 Question for you: What new things would you like to learn about this year?
 What can you do to ensure that you become a lifelong learner?